Research Partnership for the Control of Chronic Diseases in Africa (RESPOND-AFRICA)

 Respond Africa are the winners of the THE Awards ‘International Collaboration of the Year" 2021.

 THE.
 19 November 2021: Creating equitable research partnerships across continents.
 Shabbar Jaffar provides tips for successful international collaborations built on trust, appropriate recognition and inclusiveness in decision-making.

 Established in 2017, the NIHR funded Partnership for the Control of Chronic Diseases in Africa (RESPOND-AFRICA) is a group of researchers from Tanzania, Uganda, and the UK.

-To improve the health outcomes of people with chronic life-long conditions in Africa through research
+- To improve the health outcomes of people with chronic life-long conditions in sub-Saharan Africa through high-quality research

 Right from the outset, our research plans have been formulated in a partnership between the UK and African researchers, based on an ethos of equity, inclusiveness and openness.
 African researchers have an equal voice on strategy, and we treat all disciplines equally.
 This is at the heart of all we do.